-4.1 Federal and state policy change: Currently, few states are tracking the economic and geographic distribution of applications and awards for their Safe Routes to School programs.
-Without this analysis, it is impossible for states to know whether they are adequately serving low-income schools and communities in urban and rural areas.
-We will seek federal policy changes requiring state Departments of Transportation to perform this assessment with each application and award cycle and to ensure that they are adequately serving low-income schools.
-In conjunction with our state networks, we will work to ensure that all states adopt policies and practices to provide planning assistance, training, outreach and grant-
+4.1 Federal, state and local policy change: Currently, few states are tracking the economic and geographic distribution of applications and awards for their Safe Routes to School programs.
+We will seek federal and state policy changes requiring state Departments of Transportation to perform this assessment with each application and award cycle and to ensure that they are adequately serving underserved schools.
+We will work to ensure that all states adopt policies and practices to provide planning assistance, training, outreach and grant-writing assistance to underserved schools and communities.
+Finally, we will provide technical assistance and support to underserved communities undertaking policy change campaigns on Safe Routes to School and healthy community design.